 10. Illinois Monetary Award Program (MAP).
 State / institution, accessed April 2026. https://www.isac.org/students/before-college/financial-aid-planning/grants/monetary-award-program-map.html

-11. UIUC aviation scholarships.
-State / institution, accessed April 2026. https://aviation.illinois.edu/admissions/scholarships
+11. Parkland College Institute of Aviation cost and aid.
+State / institution, accessed April 2026. https://www.parkland.edu/Main/Academics/Departments/Aviation/Cost-Aid

 12. Lewis University aviation scholarships.
 State / institution, accessed April 2026. https://www.lewisu.edu/financialaid/